-The Custom Functions written in Testsigma should adhere to a specific format for it to be recognized by Testsigma compiler.
+The code written for Custom Functions code in Testsigma should adhere to the following guidelines for it to be recognised by Testsigma compiler:

 - There are a set of prerequisite import statements that are to be included.
 We need to import the WebDriver Class, CustomTestStep Class and TestStepResult Class.